This see-through 1939 Pontiac Deluxe Six is the real deal and it still exists, 78 years after it was first constructed.

-Rubber door and window moldings were made in white.
+Rubber door and window mouldings were made in white.

 Even the running board rubber is white.

-From the beginning Pontiac was an operating car however it cannot really be used on the road as the Plexiglas would stress fracture at the point where it is attached to the steel chassis .
+From the beginning the Pontiac was an operating car, but it could not really be used on the road as the Plexiglas would stress fracture at the point where it is attached to the steel chassis.

 The odometer currently reads 86 miles.

 Such was the success of the 1939 car that GM and Rohm and Haas quickly built another for the 1940 World’s Fair, held in San Francisco.